 env=development

-to test the integration before you go to production:.In a previous section, you tested a couple of documents manually.
+In a previous section, you tested a couple of documents manually.
 Now it’s time to scale up and quality control the extractions by writing tests that run for all API extractions in a doc type.
+Use JsonLogic to validate that the extracted information makes sense for the car insurance document:-

 Test that the property damage liability premium is cheaper than the comprehensive premium: